mxsasha/well-being/README.md

 [create an issue](https://github.com/mxsasha/well-being/issues) if you see something that might fit in here.

-If you organise or attend events, you may also be interested in Erik's [Less Obvious Conference Checklist](https://github.com/mxsasha/lessobviouschecklist/).
+If you organise or attend events, you may also be interested in Sasha's [Less Obvious Conference Checklist](https://github.com/mxsasha/lessobviouschecklist/).